-On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports): Americas H5N1 in non-poultry birds: Canada (Clade 2.3.4.4b - Lineage: Fully Eurasian) and United States of America H5N1 in mammals: United States of America (bovine) Asia H5N1 in non-poultry birds: Japan Europe H5N1 in non-poultry birds: Czech Republic, France (Clade 2.3.4.4b - Lineage: Fully Eurasian), Germany, Hungary, Italy, Moldova, Poland, Romania, Slovakia, Slovenia (Clade 2.3.4.4b - Lineage: Fully Eurasian), Spain, United Kingdom H5N5 in non-poultry birds: Iceland, Norway and United Kingdom Antarctica Several reports of suspect HPAI cases in subantarctic islands and in Antarctica proper.
+On-going events for which there were new reported outbreaks, by world region (reported through follow-up reports): Americas H5 in non-poultry birds: Peru H5N1 in non-poultry birds: Colombia and United States of America H5N1 in mammals: United States of America (bovine and cats) Asia H5N1 in non-poultry birds: Chinese Taipei (Clade 2.3.4.4b - Lineage: Fully Eurasian), Japan, Korea (Rep. of) Europe H5N1 in non-poultry birds: Austria, Czech Republic, Denmark, France (Clade 2.3.4.4b - Lineage: Fully Eurasian), Germany, Hungary, Ireland, Italy, Moldova, Netherlands, Poland, Romania, Slovakia, Slovenia (Clade 2.3.4.4b - Lineage: Fully Eurasian), Switzerland, United Kingdom Antarctica Several reports of suspect HPAI cases in subantarctic islands and in Antarctica proper.
 Details coming from the Scientific Committee on Antarctic Research (SCAR) and available here: https://scar.org/library-data/avian-flu.
 The Updated Biological Risk Assessment and Recommendations for Highly Pathogenic Avian Influenza in Antarctica published on behalf of the SCAR Antarctic Wildlife Health Network on 03 December 2024 presents a summary of the situation as well as recommendations.
 Africa and Oceania No new outbreaks reported in the on-going events, or no on-going events.
-New outbreaks During the period covered by this report, a total of 173 outbreaks in non-poultry birds and mammals were reported through WAHIS by 22 countries and territories (Canada, Chinese Taipei, Czech Republic, France, Germany, Hong Kong, Hungary, Iceland, Italy, Japan, Moldova, Norway, Poland, Romania, Slovakia, Slovenia, Spain, Switzerland, Türkiye [Rep. of], Ukraine, The United Kingdom, United States of America).
-Details are presented in Figures 4 and 5. &lt;sup>6 This list corresponds to countries and territories that have notified cases in wild birds, mammals or domestic birds other than poultry.
+New outbreaks During the period covered by this report, a total of 293 outbreaks in non-poultry birds and mammals were reported through WAHIS by 24 countries and territories (Austria, Chinese Taipei, Colombia, Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Japan, Korea (Rep. of), Moldova, Norway, Peru, Poland, Portugal, Romania, Slovakia, Slovenia, Switzerland, The Netherlands, United Kingdom, United States of America)6.
+Details are presented in Figures 5 and 6.
+6 This list corresponds to countries and territories that have notified cases in wild birds, mammals or domestic birds other than poultry.
 This explains why their numbers are different from those presented on page 4 in the 'HPAI key figures for the current seasonal wave and the two previous waves' table, which does not cover domestic birds other than poultry.

-Figure 4.
+Figure 5.
 Distribution of HPAI new outbreaks in non-poultry animals reported through WAHIS, and corresponding subtypes.

-Figure 5.
+Figure 6.
 Number of new outbreaks reported through WAHIS by geographical region.
-Self-declarations of freedom published during November 2024 In accordance with the provisions of the Terrestrial Animal Health Code, Members may wish to self-declare the freedom of their country, zone or compartment from HPAI.
+Self-declarations of freedom published during December 2024 In accordance with the provisions of the Terrestrial Animal Health Code, Members may wish to self-declare the freedom of their country, zone or compartment from HPAI.
 A Member wishing to publish its self-declaration for disease-freedom, should provide the relevant documented evidence of compliance with the provisions of the Code.
 No declaration was published during the period covered by this report.
 Recent news Meeting on Vaccination and Surveillance for HPAI in Poultry: Current Situation and Perspectives, WOAH HQ, Paris - France, October 22-23, 2024.